rackerlabs/rackspace-how-to/content/cloud-servers/install-and-configure-phpmyadmin.md

     systemctl status nginx

-You should now be able to view phpMyAdmin through a web browser.
+You should now be able to view phpMyAdmin through a web browser, as shown in the following image:

 <img src="{% asset_path cloud-servers/install-and-configure-phpmyadmin/phpmyadmin-browser.png %}" />

 ### Configure additional security (optional)

-`htpasswd` is used to create and update the flat files used to store usernames and passwords for the basic authentication of HTTP users.
-If `htpasswd` cannot access a file, such as not being able to write to the output file or not being able to read the file in order to update it, it returns an error status and makes no changes.
+`htpasswd` is used to create and update the flat files that store usernames and passwords for the basic authentication of HTTP users.
+If `htpasswd` cannot access a file (cannot write to the output file or read the file in order to update it), it returns an error status and makes no changes.

 Use the steps in the following sections to set up basic authentication on